Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

                     vault kv put secret/pdu-creds/$PDU -
             ```

-     1. To update all ServerTech PDUs in the system to the same password:
+     1. Update all ServerTech PDUs in the system to the same password:

         1. Change password for the `admn` user on the ServerTech PDUs currently discovered in the system.